eastsea17/Research_Agent_with_Ollama/README.md

 ## 🎯 Overview

-This tool uses a **multi-agent AI system** to help researchers brainstorm novel research topics.
+This tool uses a **AI system** to help researchers brainstorm novel research topics.
 By analyzing academic papers from the OpenAlex database, it generates, evaluates, and prioritizes research topics across multiple dimensions (originality, feasibility, impact).

 The system employs **local LLMs via Ollama**, making it cost-free and privacy-preserving while providing powerful research assistance.
 It is optimized for local hardware (e.g., Apple Silicon) by actively managing memory usage.
 Additionally, it supports **Ollama Cloud** for accessing larger, more powerful models like `deepseek-v3.1:671b-cloud` and `gpt-oss:120b-cloud` without local hardware constraints.